laurent22/joplin/readme/api/references/rest_api.md

 	curl http://localhost:41184/notes?order_by=updated_time&order_dir=ASC&limit=10&page=2

-Eventually you will get some results that do not contain an "has_more" paramater, at which point you will have retrieved all the results
+Eventually you will get some results that do not contain an "has_more" parameter, at which point you will have retrieved all the results

 As an example the pseudo-code below could be used to fetch all the notes: